Geo Chiu: Ehime Orange Vikings (2024–2025)

 On June 30, 2024, Chiu signed with the Ehime Orange Vikings, a team in the second division of Japan's B.League, for his first major professional stint.
 He averaged 3.1 points and 3.2 rebounds during his stint in Japan.

-Abra Solid North Weavers (2025–present)
+Abra Solid North Weavers (2025)

 On June 21, 2025, Chiu returned to Philippine basketball, signing with the Abra Solid North Weavers of the regional Maharlika Pilipinas Basketball League.

 On August 29, he declared for the PBA season 50 draft as one of the final applicants.
 He would later be selected first overall by the Terrafirma Dyip.
 He is set to make his PBA debut sometime after his stint in the 2025 MPBL season.

+Terrafirma Dyip (2026–present)

+On February 8, 2026, it was announced that Chiu has signed a 3 year rookie contract with the Terrafirma Dyip.

 National team career

 Chiu has represented the Philippines in international competitions, with his first tournament being the 2017 FIBA U16 Asian Championship.